Tunable Localization of Light Using Nested Invisible Metasurface Cavities

 Due to this non-scattering nature, it was suggested that the invisible cavities can be ``nested'' [Fig.~\ref{fig:matryoshka_concept}(b)], allowing further enhancing the field localization, still preserving the overall invisibility~\cite{Cuesta_2020_non_scattering_cavities,Cuesta_2019_advanced}.
 However, implementation for such structures was conceptualized only for the microwave frequency range using metallic patterns.
 Simple scaling-down of this design to the optical frequency range is not possible since dissipation in metal appearing at high frequencies would strongly degrade the performance of the cavity (see Supplementary Section S1).

-In this paper, we discuss the aspects of nesting invisible cavities and propose a low-loss optical implementation using metasurfaces with a high-permittivity cylindrical unit cells that operate near the dipolar Mie-type resonant electric mode~\cite{Bohren_1983_absorption,Mishchenko_2002_scattering,Decker_2015_highefficiency, Kruk_2017_functional,Tzarouchis_2018_light}.
+In this paper, we discuss the aspects of nesting invisible cavities and propose a low-loss optical implementation using metasurfaces with a high-permittivity nanodisks that operate near the electric resonance~\cite{Bohren_1983_absorption,Mishchenko_2002_scattering,Decker_2015_dielectric_Huygens, Kruk_2017_functional,Shankhwar_201718,Tzarouchis_2018_light,Bulgakov_2021}.
 In order to provide required capacitive and inductive responses of the two metasurfaces, we slightly detune the dimensions of their unit-cell elements away from the electric-dipole resonance condition.
 Furthermore, we design a nested configuration of two cavities that provides quadratic improvement of the quality factor as compared to that of a single cavity.
 Finally, we demonstrate that due to the invisibility property, the nested cavity enables a simple mechanism for tuning its quality factor (alternatively, the strength of field localization) in a wide and continuous range of values.